California Rigger Level 1 Training

 Many customer choose to have us teach the California Rigger course and the Signal Person course on the same day.
 View the Signal Person course material and sign up to take the Signal Person Course and Certified Signal Person Exam.

-Our California Rigger (Competent Person) training provides the necessary training to designate the employee to work as a competent basic rigger as required by Cal/OSHA Title 8 Regulations.
-Our California Rigger Training covers the following topics:
+Our California Rigger Level 1 training provides the necessary training to designate the employee to work as a competent basic rigger.
+Our California Rigger Level 1 training covers the following topics:

 - Sling protection